-After publishing her book, Deborah started to do some public speaking and she loved it so much that she continued, joining her local Toastmasters Club, Bromley Speakers to practice and improve her public speaking skills.
-She is currently serving on the committee as a club officer.
+After publishing her book, Deborah started to do some public speaking and she loved it so much that she continued, joining her local Toastmasters Club to practice and improve her public speaking skills.
+She served on the committee as a club officer for a year and was the PR Officer for the club, writing regular blogs on their website and running the social media platforms.
 Deborah now gives confident and well-crafted speeches to a variety of audiences.

 Harmony & Unity Masonic Lodge Ladies Festival Weekend